 Common mistakes

-- Accepting management’s model without challenging assumptions: The AFM’s 2023 inspection findings on impairment testing identified this as the most frequent deficiency: auditors recalculating the model correctly but not challenging whether the inputs were reasonable.
-A model that is arithmetically correct but built on unsupported assumptions doesn’t meet ISA 540.
+- Accepting management’s value-in-use model without comparing the cash flow projections to the board-approved budget and historical performance.
+The AFM’s 2023 inspection findings on impairment testing identified this as the most frequent deficiency: auditors recalculating the model correctly but not challenging whether the inputs were reasonable.
+A model that is arithmetically correct but built on unsupported assumptions doesn’t meet ISA 540 .

-- Defaulting to entity-level goodwill testing: Testing goodwill impairment at entity level without documenting why CGU-level allocation under IAS 36.80 is not possible on a non-arbitrary basis.
+- Testing goodwill impairment at entity level without documenting why CGU-level allocation under IAS 36.80 is not possible on a non-arbitrary basis.
 Entity-level testing creates built-in headroom from self-generated intangibles and assembled workforce that masks CGU-level impairment.
 The FRC flagged this in its 2022 thematic review, noting that several firms defaulted to entity-level testing without the IAS 36.90 justification required.

 Related guides: